-- Website contact forms are not uniform and differ in their adherence to WCAG 2.1 AA standards.
-We plan to fix this by September 2020, unless these forms require rebranding for the new Buckinghamshire Council, in which case we will fix by April 2020.
+- Some website contact forms differ in their adherence to WCAG 2.1 AA standards.
+We plan to fix this by September 2020.

 - There are some cases of low contrast between foreground and background colours.
 This fails WCAG 2.1 success criterion 1.4.3 (Contrast (minimum)).
 We plan to fix this by September 2020.

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 By September 2020, we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.